 One of the most popular sweet treats over the years has been gummy bears and gummy vitamins.
-Those sweetly tart, chewy little bear shaped candies are a definite hit with both kids and adults.
+Those sweetly tart, chewy little bear-shaped candies are a definite hit with both kids and adults.
 The gummy bear phenomenon has expanded to include gummy worms, gummy snakes and gummy cartoon characters.

 Gummy Vitamins Take to the Shelves

 Many manufacturers of gummy vitamins opt for a colorful approach to their packaging, in both the labels and the basic container.
-Clear colored plastic allows the product to be seen and recognized by the customer, and helps to lend a distinctive look to the product on the retail shelf.
-This colorful approach to the packaging of children’s vitamins also engages with the target consumer.
+Clear-colored plastic allows the product to be seen and recognized by the customer and helps to lend a distinctive look to the product on the retail shelf.
+This colorful approach to the packaging of children’s vitamins also engages the target consumer.
 Children can be a big motivator when shopping with their parents, and when they spot something on the shelf that they want, mom and dad hear about it.

-Flared, or bell shaped plastic bottles help the product stand apart from the more traditional vitamins on display.
+Flared, or bell-shaped plastic bottles help the product stand apart from the more traditional vitamins on display.
 Again, the fun factor equates to interest from children, and that interest is quickly relayed to the purchasing parent.
 Using an alternative packaging model is a good way of achieving both product and brand recognition, and manufacturers are always on the look out for ways to solidify their product’s identity in the consumer’s consciousness.

 Changing to an Alternative Packaging Model

 Once the package design has been approved by the manufacturer, the contract packaging service can go to work.
 Even with an alternative design for the vitamin’s rigid container, the blend and fill packaging process remains basically the same.
-Any secondary packaging processes, such as bundling for club sales or hand assembly for point of purchase displays, can be completed during final fulfillment.
-Again, the fact that no major retooling needs to be done on the contractor’s end means that these packaging changes can be achieved quickly and cost efficiently.
+Any secondary packaging processes, such as bundling for club sales or hand assembly for point-of-purchase displays, can be completed during final fulfillment.
+Again, the fact that no major retooling needs to be done on the contractor’s end means that these packaging changes can be achieved quickly and cost-efficiently.

 Putting these packaging and marketing changes into effect begins with choosing the right Contact packaging partner.
-Assemblies Unlimited has more than 18 years in the packaging business, and can offer state of the art facilities as well as the experienced workforce needed to take your project from raw product to final fulfillment.
+Assemblies Unlimited has been in the packaging business since 1993, and can offer state of the art facilities as well as the experienced workforce needed to take your project from raw product to final fulfillment.